 Will I have trouble finding a puppy?

 Yes, you may have a difficult time finding a puppy.
 Litters in the United States are few.
 You may have to wait some time for a puppy as litters from quality breeders are frequently sold already before they are born.
-It is likely you will need to have your puppy shipped to you because there probably will not be a breeder in your state.
+It is likely you will need to travel to pick up your puppy in person because there probably will not be a breeder in your state.
+The USDA has implemented new rules that do not allow hobby/show breeders to ship puppies any longer unless they become USDA licensed commercial breeders.
+The requirements for this licensing are too costly for most hobby/show breeders to meet.
 Be very careful when selecting a breeder.
+Ask the breeder what they do to determine their dogs are worth breeding.
+Ask how they determine a pair is a good match for breeding.
+Do they do medical testing to attempt to reduce heritable defects in their offspring?
+Ask to see copies of results.
+Do they show their dogs in conformation or performance events or do therapy work with their dogs to evaluate structure, temperament or working ability?
+Does the breeder seem knowledgeable about what to expect and how to solve problems?
+Does the breeder have references from others that have bought puppies and vets they use?
+Some of these things may not seem important to someone just looking for a pet but it is evidence that the breeder is actively trying to improve their breeding and preserve the breed.
 Demand for quality puppies is high and supply is low.
 Please be patient, do not sacrifice quality in order to obtain a dog faster.

 Some things you should know about the Thai Ridgeback breed:

 The Thai Ridgeback is not for everyone.
 They are not Labrador Retrievers.
 These dogs still possess much of their natural drives.
 It is in their nature to hunt small animals such as birds and cats.
 They must be raised with smaller animals from puppyhood to live with them and accept them as family.
 They are very athletic, love to run, and are able to jump fences if jumping is not discourage from puppyhood.
 They require daily excercise to keep them from becoming overweight and bored.
 They are highly intelligent, can be stubborn and crafty and they will require consistent training reinforcement.
-Care must be taken to socialize them so they do not become shy or aggressive.
-This is true of any breed.
+Care must be taken to socialize them so they do not become shy or aggressiv

 Why do Thai Ridgeback puppies cost so much money!?

 Thai Ridgebacks are one of the rarest dog breeds in the world.
 All breeders have to import dogs from Thailand or Europe as most of the dogs here in the US are too closely related.
 Importing puppies costs thousands and the puppy may not even grow up to be breedable.
 It takes 2 years to find out.
 Alternatively we have to take foreign stud via AI.
 Attempting AI can cost $3-4K and that may not even result in successful pregnancy!
 These costs are in addition to the thousands of dollars in vet fees for health testing, routine care for mom and puppies and also the equipment and supplies necessary to house and care for a litter properly.
-Add to that the cost of food.
 My last litter consumed over $900 in food alone.
 Then there are the numerous hours it takes to raise and care for a litter which often means time taken off of work.
-Good breeders don’t make money from breeding.
-The money from selling puppies is used to further our goal to improve the breed and support homeless dogs that come into rescue.
-Breeding is a hobby and a passion, not a business.
+Breeding is expensive and even more so in a rare breed when our gene pool is limited.